jdittrich/userNeedResearchBook/text/findPeople.md

 Reasons for the such unsatisfactory results could be:

-* Your research encompasses different groups of people with different needs – For example the groups students and professors share some traits, but many characteristics will vary.
+* Your research encompasses different groups of people with different needs – For example the groups »students« and »professors« share some traits, but many characteristics will vary.
 * The topic of your research is too broad – for example, »How do people do design« is very broad, »How do interface designers involve specifications of user research and engineers in their designs« is more specific.
 * Even if your research is focused and there is only one group of people involved, the actual patterns just vary.

 In all these cases you can involve more participants – but before you do involve more participants try to check if you…

 * …need to clarify your research topic (to focus your efforts)
-* … need to specify the involved groups (to recruit the right participants)
+* …need to specify the involved groups (to recruit the right participants)

+You may think that conducting user research with more participants is generally better; you just could shorten each session, ask fewer questions and skip observing the participants.
+But you need time with each participant if you want to find out about the »how« and »why« of the participants’ work.
+Several sessions in hurry will lead to less useful results than research with one participant done right.

+Nevertheless, only doing research on very few users will restrict the variance of data – like noticing that there may be several ways to do the same thing.
+As well you might not see which patterns are consistent among several people and which vary – which would certainly be impossible if you only had one or two participants.
+However, despite the constraints of such small samples they can still lead the helpful insights.